devinekask/creative-code-3-f24/ml5/README.md

 Create a copy of the [Neural Network Rock-Paper-Scissors](./demos/09-neural-network-rock-paper-scissors.html) and make some adjustments.

-1. Change the title and h1 to "Face Breakout".
+1. Change the title and h1 to "Face Pong".
 2. Change the buttons, so they say "up", "neutral", and "down".
 Make sure to update the ids and variable names as well and change the values you pass into the `sample()` function. **VS Code Tip**: Use `Ctrl + D` to select all occurrences of the same word.
 Additionally, you can right-click on a variable and select "rename symbol" to change all occurrences of that variable.
 3. Change the `handPose` and `hands` variables to `faceMesh` and `faces`.
 4. Load the Face Mesh model instead of the Hand Pose model.